mi4c/Posh3d_cube_ball/README.md

 Change camera view num keys 1,2,3

-Ball intersect not accurate and does not work as I intended
+Ball intersect not accurate and does not work as I intended, so added some more logic to that.

 ![fun1](/Screenshots/fun1.PNG)
 ![fun2](/Screenshots/fun2.PNG)